Titanium Electrolytic Cell Module

 DC Current Drives Electrolysis

-A rectifier supplies low-voltage DC current to the titanium electrode assembly.
+A rectifier supplies low-voltage DC current to the MMO-coated titanium electrode assembly.

-Engineering Note: Current density, electrode gap, and electrical connection quality affect output and energy consumption.
+Engineering Note: Current density, electrode gap, coating quality and electrical connection affect output efficiency and energy consumption.

 3

-Chloride ions are oxidized at the anode to form chlorine, while hydrogen and hydroxide form at the cathode.
+Chloride ions are oxidized at the anode to form chlorine species, while hydrogen is released at the cathode.

-Engineering Note: Hydrogen byproduct must be properly vented in system design.
+Engineering Note: Hydrogen byproduct should be properly vented or considered in the system design.

 4